-I believe there is a true learning revolution afoot, and given that Mission to Learn is a blog about lifelong learning, it seems only appropriate that I offer up a definition of learning as I see it.
+Given that Mission to Learn is a site focused entirely on lifelong learning, it seems only appropriate that I offer up a definition of learning as I see it.
 So here’s how I define learning:

-Learning is the lifelong process of transforming information and experience into knowledge, skills, behaviors, and attitudes.
+Learning is the lifelong process, both conscious and unconscious, of transforming information and experience into knowledge, skills, behaviors, and attitudes.

 - Learning is not dependent upon classes and courses – though these can be very useful tools.
 It does benefit, though, from an overall context that is fertile for learning.

 - It does not require a degree, certificate, or grade to prove its worth – though clearly these have social value that most people would be unwise to ignore

 - It does require – in varying degrees, and in varying times and circumstances – activities like practice, reflection, interaction with the environment (in the broadest sense), and social interaction.
-The latter, in particular, can be greatly facilitated by the range of new technologies for communication and collaboration now available to us.
+Because learning is a process, not an event, these activities need to to occur repeatedly.

-- It does not always – probably not even most of the time – happen consciously – though I think that those who strive for a more conscious approach to learning throughout their lives – whether at work or otherwise – tend to be more successful in pretty much whatever way they define success.
+- Learning does not always – probably not even most of the time – happen consciously – though I think that those who strive for a more conscious, intentional approach to learning throughout their lives – whether at work or otherwise – tend to be more successful in pretty much whatever way they define success.

 P.S. – If you are interested in this definition of learning, then you may also be interested in: